aherne/c-data-structures-api/README.md

 	</tbody>
 </table>

-Overriding methods in applied lists and their O complexity:
+O complexity of above methods by their implementation:
 <table>
 	<thead>
 		<tr>